 But let’s break down each use case individually.

-Once you see a game running in 1080p with supersampling it’s very obvious that it looks better than a game running in standard 1080p.
-But if you’re not the kind of person who takes a minute to smell the roses in games – the kind who can appreciate a fine edge on a shrub or a rich, dense fog in the morning – then Xbox One X isn’t going to impress you.
+Once you see a game running in 1080p with supersampling, it’s very obvious that it looks better than a game running in standard 1080p.
+But if you’re not the kind of person who takes a minute to smell the roses in games – the kind who can appreciate fine edges on a shrub or a rich, dense fog in the morning – then Xbox One X isn’t going to impress you.

 That is, unless you upgrade to a 4K HDR TV.

 On a 4K HDR TV, the Xbox One X unleashes its full power.
 Games render at up to native 4K, offering offer four times the detail of regular 1080p.
-Better still, some of those games will have a wider array of color options thanks to a technology called high dynamic range or HDR.
+Better still, some games feature a wider array of color options, thanks to a technology called high dynamic range (HDR).
 Skies look bluer, grass looks greener and colors drip from every scene.
 The results speak for themselves.

 But visual upgrades aren’t the only type of upgrades the Xbox One X offers.
 The other is performance – i.e. the frames per second at which a game runs.

-We’ll save you another long-winded explanation on the subject, but the basic idea here is that when scenes become really detail-rich and filled with a vast number of objects, the console becomes overwhelmed.
+We’ll save you another long-winded explanation but basically, when scenes become really detail-rich and filled with a vast number of objects, the console becomes overwhelmed.
 Instead of being able to output, say, 60 frames per second, it drops down to 55 or even less.
 It was a big problem on the original Xbox One, but one that the Xbox One S seemed to do away with under all but the most extreme circumstances.